Fire: Truth or Fiction

 Rumor: Why has Gov. Kate Brown not declared a state emergency?

 Fact: FALSE.
 See the story we linked above.
 She did, here is a link to the declaration.
+And Rep. Peter DeFazio announced Sept.
+10 that the White House approved Oregon’s emergency declaration request, which will bring federal aid to the state.

 Rumor: All of Vida is burned and the Goodpasture Covered Bridge is too.

 Fact.
 FALSE.
-Current information from the Holiday Farm Fire Facebook page, the official information source for Holiday Farm, aka McKenzie fire, says that despite earlier reports to the contrary many structures in Vida, including the high school and covered bridge, are OK.
+Current information from the Holiday Farm Fire Facebook page, the official information source for Holiday Farm, aka McKenzie fire, says that despite earlier reports to the contrary many structures in Vida and surrounding areas, including McKenzie High School and the covered bridge, are OK.
 EW had early information saying Vida and the covered bridge, like Blue River were largely destroyed.
 Our information was wrong, and we apologize and have updated our story.
 Now you can update your Facebook posts, too.

 Rumor: Eugene Water and Electric Board (EWEB) will shut off power to prevent fires.